SarahAmiraslani/sarahamiraslani.github.io/_projects/2_project.md

 ## Top 10 Predictions

-To prepare the dataset for our supervised learning model, a comprehensive pre-processing routine was implemented, focusing on extracting and structuring key information from the Ergast Developer API.
+To prepare the dataset for supervised learning, a pre-processing routine was implemented, focusing on extracting and structuring key information from the Ergast Developer API.
 Initially, unique identifiers for races and racers were constructed using a combination of the race year and session for RaceId, and a concatenation of the racer's first and last names for RacerId.
 These identifiers serve as indexes to uniquely identify data points without directly contributing to the model's input features.
 For the Type of track, we categorized circuits into purpose-built tracks and street circuits, encoded as 0 and 1, respectively, based on circuit information obtained from the API.
 This binary classification aids the model in distinguishing the inherent differences between these track types.
 Additionally, we derived the TrackId by using the circuit name, ensuring a consistent reference across different datasets.
 The previous year's race result for each racer, Qualifying position, and the timings for Q1, Q2, and Q3 were meticulously extracted and formatted, with non-participation or non-qualification explicitly marked, ensuring a comprehensive dataset ready for analysis.

 <table class="styled-table">
   <thead>